scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

          [ 0.,  0.],
          [ 0.,  0.]])

-   To understand, see the section on :ref:`the memory layout of an array <memory_layout>` below.
+   To understand this you need to learn more about the memory layout of a numpy array.

 Adding a dimension
 ...................